 (1) All active licensees, including veterinarians and certified veterinary technicians, must comply with the CE provided in this rule in order to renew their licenses.
-An active veterinary licensee is one who practices in Oregon for 30 calendar days or more in each year.
+An active licensee is one who practices in Oregon for 30 calendar days or more in each year.

-(2) "Inactive" veterinary licensees need not comply with the educational requirements, and may renew their licenses in an "inactive" status.
+(2) "Inactive" veterinary and certified veterinary technician licensees need not comply with the educational requirements, and may renew their licenses in an "inactive" status.
 An "inactive" licensee is one who practices in Oregon for less than 30 calendar days in each year.
-There is no 'inactive' category for certified veterinary technician licenses.